-Seltzer water or club soda are ideal.
-If you get greasy materials on your tie, talcum powder will be a lot more effective than water!
+Grab a seltzer water or club soda (ideal).
+Although, if you happen to get greasy materials on your tie, talcum powder will be a lot more effective.
 The powder will absorb the grease.
 After a few hours, you can brush off the remaining residue and then clean it with a soft cloth.

 If you take your ties to a dry cleaner, specifically request that they don’t press your ties.
 Most dry cleaners do, but ironing a tie presses down on its rolled edges and ruins its shape.

 Do you want to have a selection of ties where you are not worried about having to clean them?
 At The Dark Knot, each of our ties come with tie clips that fasten your ties to your shirt buttons, so that they never sway, and hence, are unlikely to get stained!
 To view our entire range of gorgeous silk ties at The Dark Knot, please click here.